-12-4 All vacancies and new positions which are permanent, or which can reasonably be predicted to be long term temporary and which may lead to a permanent appointment to the position, will be filled in accordance with Articles 12-1 and 12-2, by appointment or bulletin, except for vacancies involving reasonable accommodation and temporary vacancies in the classifications listed in Appendix 1.

-- 12-5 The Department may appoint the Department's employee who is senior in the next classification junior to the vacancy.
-If the senior employee declines the promotion, in writing, the next senior employee may be offered the vacancy. - 12-6 Unless otherwise agreed between the Department and the Union, if a vacancy is not filled according to Article 12-5: - The Department will post a department wide bulletin for the vacancy throughout the Department for a minimum period of 14 days. - b) For positions listed in Appendix 2 and for other positions for which there are no qualified candidates from within the Department, the Department will post a bulletin for the vacancy throughout the civic service. - 12-7 Vacancies involving reasonable accommodation will be filled in accordance with Article 37 Reasonable Accommodation. - 12-8 Temporary vacancies for the classifications listed in Appendix 1 will normally be filled by hiring new employees and such employees will accrue classification seniority. - 12-9 Employees on vacation or leave of absence including compensation or sick leave must indicate to their Department Head or designate, on a special form provided by the Department that they are interested in any specified vacancies that may occur during their absence.
-They will then be considered as an applicant for any vacancy in the specified position that may be bulletined in their absence.

-- 12-10 Employees in positions which affect their health shall be given preference on application for bulletined positions provided the applicant can meet the requirements as outlined in Article 12-1 and it does not interfere with seniority rights of employees in the group. - 12-11 Within 15 working days of an appointment, the Department Head shall write to the Union and all applicants to a bulletined vacancy notifying them of the name, department and relevant seniority dates of the successful applicant to the bulletin.
+- 12-4 All vacancies and new positions which are permanent, or which can reasonably be predicted to be long term temporary and which may lead to a permanent appointment to the position, will be filled in accordance with Articles 12-1 and 12-2, by appointment or bulletin, except for vacancies involving reasonable accommodation and temporary vacancies in the classifications listed in Appendix 1. - 12-5 The Department may appoint the Department's employee who is senior in the next classification junior to the vacancy.
+If the senior employee declines the promotion, in writing, the next senior employee may be offered the vacancy. - 12-6 a) If a vacancy is not filled according to Article 12-5, the Department will post a City wide bulletin for a minimum period of 14 days.
+First consideration for filling the vacancy will go to employees of the Department issuing the bulletin in accordance with Article 12-2. - b) Positions in Appendix 2 will be bulletined City wide and filled in accordance with Article 12-2 (c). - 12-7 Vacancies involving reasonable accommodation will be filled in accordance with Article 37 Reasonable Accommodation. - 12-8 Temporary vacancies for the classifications listed in Appendix 1 will normally be filled by hiring new employees and such employees will accrue classification seniority. - 12-9 Employees on vacation or leave of absence including compensation or sick leave must indicate to their Department Head or designate, on a special form provided by the Department that they are interested in any specified vacancies that may occur during their absence.
+They will then be considered as an applicant for any vacancy in the specified position that may be bulletined in their absence. - 12-10 Employees in positions which affect their health shall be given preference on application for bulletined positions provided the applicant can meet the requirements as outlined in Article 12-1 and it does not interfere with seniority rights of employees in the group. - 12-11 Within 15 working days of an appointment, the Department Head shall write to the Union and all applicants to a bulletined vacancy notifying them of the name, department and relevant seniority dates of the successful applicant to the bulletin.